PipelineFX/docs/README.md

 # Introduction

-This is PipeineFX's repository for Qube! user documentation.
+This is PipelineFX's repository for Qube! user documentation.

 Our updated documentation is built using [Docusaurus 3.7.0](https://docusaurus.io/) - an advanced static-site generator.